fepitre/qubes-builderv2-github/README.md

 Optional:

   * `logs-repo` - repository in which every log are uploaded.
+  * `isos-url` - public URL where ISOs are uploaded.
+It is used only for comments.
   * `build-report-repo` - repository in which every build status package and template should have issue created (regardless of commenting issues mentioned in git log).
   * `maintainers` - GPG keys allowed to trigger GitHub command provided by the plugin.